 Teens are under more stress than ever before.
 The sheer weight of this pressure has also led to an increase in substance use and mental health disorders, such as post-traumatic stress disorder, also known as PTSD.
 Post-traumatic stress disorder is a mental health disorder that occurs when a person has difficulty processing an emotionally disturbing event.
 PTSD and drug addiction often co-occur in response to serious trauma.
 Many people who have PTSD end up self-medicating with drugs and alcohol and become addicted.
 Getting proper dual diagnosis treatment is crucial to treating both conditions and getting sober.
-The treatment team at Stonewater Adolescent Recovery Center is ready to help you navigate your treatment journey.
-To learn more, please reach out to Stonewater Adolescent Recovery Center today at 662.373.2828.
+An addiction treatment center in Texas is ready to help you navigate your treatment journey.

 The Cause and Effect of PTSD

 Post-traumatic stress disorder, or PTSD, is a terror-induced condition that happens to people who have experienced a traumatic event that usually includes violent acts.
 A traumatic event can be a one-time occurrence, such as a car accident.
 It may also be a repeated event, such as abuse.
 PTSD is often debilitating and can last for long periods if not treated.
 Many cases of PTSD have a delayed onset, with symptoms sometimes appearing over six months after the event occurred when the memory triggers them.